adon-cloudcannon/nginx-astro-site/src/pages/how-to/docker.md

 ---
-layout: "@layouts/BaseLayout.astro"
+layout: '@layouts/BaseLayout.astro'
 title: Unit in Docker
 ---
 # Unit in Docker

-To run your apps in a containerized Unit using the [images we provide](../installation.md#installation-docker), you need at least to:
+To run your apps in a containerized Unit using the [images we provide](../installation.md#installation-docker), you need at least to:<nxt_hint tooltip="Something">Display text</nxt_hint>

-- Mount your application files to a directory in your container.
+* Mount your application files to a directory in your container.
-- Publish Unit’s listener port to the host machine.
+* Publish Unit’s listener port to the host machine.

 For example: